Aishwarya Rai: Endorsements

 Rai Bachchan made her first commercial for Camlin exam pencils when she was in the ninth grade.
 She became popular after appearing in a commercial for Pepsi with actor Aamir Khan.
 She is the only actress who has endorsed both Pepsi and Coca-Cola.

 Rai Bachchan is one of the top brand ambassadors in India.
 In 1999, she was appointed as Longines Ambassador of Elegance.
 In 2003, she became a global brand ambassador for L'Oréal alongside Andie MacDowell, Eva Longoria and Penélope Cruz.
 She has modelled for Longines, L'Oréal, Titan Watches, Coca-Cola, Lakmé Cosmetics, Casio pager, Philips, Palmolive, Lux, Fuji films, Nakshatra Diamond Jewellery and Kalyan Jewellers.
 She was named the official brand ambassador for De Beers diamonds in India.
 In 2012, Rai Bachchan was ranked the world's second-most-popular watch-brand ambassador in a survey World Watch Report conducted.
 In 2013, TTK Group engaged Rai Bachchan and her husband as brand ambassadors.
 In 2023, CNBC TV18 reported that she earned between ₹60 million and ₹70 million per day for brand endorsements.
+In 2026, she was named the global brand ambassador for JW Marriott.